sascristian/HeyberryAI/mycroft/context/README.md

 2017-02-26 21:36:51,553 - CLIClient - INFO - Speak: ArticleTitle
 2017-02-26 21:36:54,892 - CLIClient - INFO - Speak: dinosaurs

+still struggling a but with adapt context manager integation, example skill needs to be polished , consider it a proof of concept only

 #author

 jarbas